jordangeorge/Reflexes/README.md

 Once you've completed getting started with the Raspberry Pi, you can set up the physical aspect of this project.

 What you'll need:
-- A breadboard
+- 1 x Breadboard
-- 5 Male-to-Female jumper/DuPont wires
+- 5 x Male-to-Female jumper/DuPont wires
-- 4 Female-to-Female jumper/DuPont wires
+- 4 x Female-to-Female jumper/DuPont wires
-- 4 resistors
+- 4 x Resistor
+- 3 x LED
-- 3 LED lights, preferably all being different colors or one being a different color from the other two
+  - Preferably all being different colors or one being a different color from the other two
-- Button
+- 2 x Tactile push buttons

 ###### Step 3
 Setup everything like in the pictures below.